0x9u/blackboxbackend/whats left.md

 - Add machine learning

 # Currently doing
-- **!!CRITICAL!!** Something is causing high cpu usage when websockets are running
+- **!!CRITICAL!!** Something is causing high cpu usage when websockets are running - FIXED
     - possibly for loop?
+- **!!CRITICAL!!** If the same user were to open multiple clients the client map will be overwritten therefore only one of the clients will be able to get the data
 - implement websocket pool for better efficency - done
     - gather websockets associated with a guild - done (Needs more testing)
 - Restructure the token to use sql database instead of ram - done